Lyabi Hauz Ensemble

 Table of Contents

 Kukeldash madrassa has great importance for modern history as Sadriddin Aini, who is one of the most famous writers of Central Asia, spent long times in this madrasa.
-Here is one of the local cells, he composed his great works.
-He died in the middle of the 20th century, but his work is immortal.
-He left behind a large collection of talented literary masterpieces.
+It includes is one of the local “cells” (small rooms), where he composed his great works.
+He died in the middle of the 20th century, but his work is immortal and left behind a large collection of talented literature masterpieces.
 Today the name of the writer is praised within the walls of the madrasah.
 There is also a mall memorial dedicated to him with his personal belongings and even some of his handwritten texts are shown.

 Vizier Nadir served at a courtyard of one the strongest and powerful representatives of Ashtarkhanid dynasty Imam Quli-Khan, who ruled in Bukhara between 1611-1642.
 The board of Imam Kuli-Khan was one of the most stable and relatively peaceful for the whole history of Ashtarkhanids in Bukhara.
 It was time when governors paid attention not only to constant wars but also to town-planning.